Nobody needs another “10 Healthiest Foods on Earth” article, or another “25 Can’t Miss Superfoods” slideshow that makes you click “Next” 24 times.

 While I haven’t had a blood panel done, if this simple self-test [warning: slightly NSFW] is worth anything, the Brazils are working.

-The controversy around Brazil nuts is threefold:
+But the controversy around Brazil nuts is threefold:

 First, they contain a fairly high amount of saturated fat.
 Not a big concern for me or most other vegans, since plant foods for the most part contain very little saturated fat.